The Freelancer Tax Guide: What Nobody Tells You About Self-Employment

 If you just landed your first freelance check, do not spend it all.
 Welcome to the world of self-employment tax, quarterly payments, and platform deductions.

-Disclaimer: We are not CPAs.
-This guide is for educational purposes only.
+Disclaimer: I am a web developer, not a CPA.
+This guide is built on 15 years of my own freelance mistakes.
 Tax laws vary aggressively by country, state, and municipality.
 Always consult a tax professional.

 When you have a regular W-2 job, your employer handles the heavy lifting.
 They withhold your income tax on every paycheck, and they pay half of your Social Security and Medicare taxes.

-2. Self-Employment Tax (SE Tax): This is your contribution to Social Security and Medicare.
+- Self-Employment Tax (SE Tax): This is your mandatory contribution to Social Security and Medicare.
 It sits at roughly 15.3%.
 Since you don't have an employer to pay half of it, you pay the whole thing.

-The golden rule for new freelancers: the moment a client pays an invoice, immediately transfer 30% of that money into a high-yield savings account explicitly labeled "Taxes."
-Do not look at it.
-Do not touch it.
+The moment a client pays an invoice, I manually transfer exactly 30% of that money into a completely separate high-yield savings account explicitly labeled "Taxes."
+I do not look at it.
+I do not touch it.

-Use our Freelance Tax Calculator to see exact rates for 7 countries →
+Use our Tax Calculator to see your exact rate in 7 countries →Quarterly Estimated Payments

-Because freelancers don't have employers withholding their taxes, governments get impatient.
+Because freelancers don't have employers withholding their taxes every two weeks, governments get impatient.
 They don't want to wait until April to get their money.

 Platform Fees vs. Taxes